 Pest description and damage Peach tree borer is native to North America and common in the Pacific Northwest.
 The adult is a metallic blue-black, clearwing moth.
 The male moth with a 1 inch wingspan may have bands of light yellow scales on the abdomen, and resemble a wasp.
 The female has a wingspan of 1.25 inches and an orange band around the abdomen.
-Full-grown larvae are 1 inch long and whitish with a brown head.
+Full-grown larvae are 1.0 inch long and whitish with a brown head.
 The larvae burrow into the bark of the crown and feed on the cambium.
-Feeding is restricted to an area a few inches above and below the soil line.
-Young trees can be completely girdled and killed.
-Older trees rarely are girdled, but the feeding reduces vigor and makes them vulnerable to other pests and diseases.
+Feeding and tunnels are restricted to an area a few inches above and below the soil line.
+Peachtree borer feeding damage can completely girdle and kill young trees.
+While older trees are rarely girdled, the damage reduces vigor and makes them vulnerable to other pests and diseases.
 Infested trees "bleed" a reddish amber frass and gum mixture during the growing season.

 For biology, life history, monitoring and management